x1linwang/spark-install-macos/README.md

 In the new notebook, you can test if everything is working correctly by running the following cells:

 1. Test Scala:

+   In the current spylon kernel, run the following command:
    ```
    val x = 1
    println(s"This is Scala. x = $x")
    ```

 2. Test PySpark:

    Change to a python kernel and run the below command:
    ```
    %%python